tecnobabble/vulnfeed_2_tenb/README.md

 	 - If specified without either the `--report` or `--alert` flag, this has no impact.
 	 - Multiple emails can be comma separated and encased in quotes.
 	 - Takes 1 string argument, optional.
+ - `--arc`
+	 - Creates an Assurance Report Card for the Feed and a Policy Statement for each feed entry.
+	 - No arguments, optional

 ```
 $ docker run --env-file .env tecnobabble/vulnfeed_2_tenb:latest --feed us-cert